SeLite/SeLite.github.io/SelBlocksGlobal.md

 Original documentation of SelBlocks applies to SelBlocks Global (except for incompatibility listed below).
 See summary of [SelBlocks](https://addons.mozilla.org/en-US/firefox/addon/selenium-ide-sel-blocks/) extension itself and its full [documentation](http://refactoror.wikia.com/wiki/Selblocks_Reference).

 See [Selenese reference (online)](https://cdn.rawgit.com/selite/sel-blocks-global/master/src/chrome/content/reference.xml) or (offline) at [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selite-extension-sequencer/content/selenese_reference.html?chrome://selite-selblocks-global/content/reference.xml_.
 In addition to those commands, SelBlocks Global also provides [EnhancedSyntax](EnhancedSyntax).

-## Clarification of term 'function' ##
-Word 'function' can refer to a Javascript function, or to a function defined by SelBlocks Global/SelBlocks construct _function...endFunction_.
-If it's unclear, let's call the later 'test case function'.

 # Differences to SelBlocks #